Continuing Education Activity

 Pearls and Other Issues

-There are no recommended screening practices in the United States.
+There are no recommended T. vaginalis screening practices in the United States.
 Some suggest performing T. vaginalis screening in specific populations, including populations at high risk for HIV infection, patients attending STI clinics, men with urethritis, sexual partners of an infected patient, women living in endemic areas, and women living in correctional facilities.
 Trichomonas infection has been shown to increase the risk of acquisition and transmission of HIV.

 Enhancing Healthcare Team Outcomes

 Patient education is vital.
 The infectious disease nurse should educate the patient on the use of barrier contraception and be compliant with treatment.
 In addition, the sexual partner must be sought and treated otherwise the cycle of transmission continues.
-Finally, clinicians should rescreen sexually active women after 12 weeks to ensure complete cure.
+Finally, clinicians should rescreen sexually active women after 12 weeks to ensure a complete cure.